4

 Meals: B,L,D

-After our final night in the semi-permanent camp at Kamboolgie , we pack up and make our way back to Darwin.
-On our way we may enjoy a relaxing swim and visit to a nearby waterhole, and our last scrumptious picnic lunch at at one of the many waterfalls and gorges, before continuing north to Darwin.
+After our final night in the semi-permanent camp near Jim Jim Falls, we pack up and make our way back to Darwin.
+On our way we enjoy a visit to Warradjan Cultural Centre.
+Warradjan encapsulates the rich cultural heritage and history of Kakadu.
+It features an interactive museum, an art exhibit, and a gathering area where visitors can connect with our Traditional Owners on their ancestral land.
+Afterwards we enjoy an optional relaxing swim at Cooinda before continuing north to Darwin.
 We expect to arrive back into Darwin and drop you at your accommodation at around 4pm.
 We hope you've enjoyed your journey into the unique and unforgettable country of the Top End!
-Walking distance: approx 1km Approx drive time: 9 hours spread over the day
+Approx drive time: 5-6 hours spread over the day.

 Meals: B,L